 Getting approved for disability benefits is one thing.
 But keeping it is another matter altogether.

-As you may well know, not all social security disability benefits are permanent.
-If the SSA deems that your disabling condition has a chance of improving in the future, you will be scheduled for a continuing disability review (CDR).
-Depending on your condition, it can be every three to seven years.
+As you may well know, not all Social Security disability benefits are permanent.
+If the SSA deems that your disabling condition can improve in the future, you will be scheduled for a continuing disability review (CDR).
+A medical CDR is performed at least once every three years.
+If your condition is not expected to improve, the review will be performed once every five to seven years.

 During a continuing disability review, the SSA will look at two factors: